harrydowning/srcpic/README.md

 # srcpic
-Create a source code picture.
+A command line tool for creating source code pictures.